JayzzYo/BGGN213_github/README.md

 # BGGN213_github
-Class work for Bioinfo at UC San Diego
+Class work for Bioinfo which is long at UC San Diego